Beeston railway station: History

+19th century

-The station was built in 1839 for the Midland Counties Railway.
-Services began on 4 June 1839.
-In 1844 the Midland Counties Railway joined with the North Midland Railway and the Birmingham and Derby Junction Railway to form the Midland Railway.
+The station was built in 1839 for the Midland Counties Railway; services began on 4 June 1839.
+In 1844, the Midland Counties Railway joined with the North Midland Railway and the Birmingham and Derby Junction Railway to form the Midland Railway.

-The first station from Nottingham, at the time it was very popular with people from the city who wished to spend a day in the countryside, desiring "fresh air and recreation".

 The original station building, which was little more than a cottage, was replaced in 1847 with the substantially larger white brick building with ashlar trimmings which still exists.
 This is notable for its carved bargeboards, some remaining diagonal paned windows and the pseudo-heraldic shields with 'MR' and '1847'.
 The wooden platform canopies and adjacent wrought-iron and glass canopy were installed in 1871.
 The wooden platform canopies were originally located at Southwell railway station, and were relocated to Beeston when Southwell was rebuilt.

 The growth of Beeston led to substantial expansion of the station facilities in the Edwardian period.
 An extension containing a large booking hall, ladies' waiting room and parcels office was added to the rear of the station building, doubling its floorspace.

+20th century

-In 1937 the Midland Railway drew up plans for an additional waiting room on platform 2 but the plan was never put into action.
+In 1937, the Midland Railway drew up plans for an additional waiting room on platform 2, but the plan was never put into action.

-Post-WWII

-The level crossing, lattice footbridge and signal box survived until 1969 when Beeston and Stapleford Urban District Council built a road bridge ("Station Bridge") across the railway to ease traffic delays caused by the frequent closure of the level crossing.
+The level crossing, lattice footbridge and signal box survived until 1969, when Beeston and Stapleford Urban District Council built a road bridge (Station Bridge) across the railway to ease traffic delays caused by the frequent closure of the level crossing.
 This effectively replaced the footbridge between the two platforms.

-With the decline in passenger numbers in the 1980s, the entire station suffered from vandalism and neglect, and British Rail proposed complete demolition.
+With the decline in passenger numbers in the 1980s, the entire station suffered from vandalism and neglect; British Rail proposed complete demolition.
 A spirited campaign by the local civic society and rail historians led to the listing of the station building in 1987.
 A separate listing application was made in the early 1990s and the platform shelters were also listed.
 This was followed by restoration of what remained of the 1847 building and the platform shelters.
 The (architecturally undistinguished) extension was demolished, revealing the original gables on the north side of the building.

+21st century

-The original platform masonry survived until 2004 when the platforms were completely rebuilt.
+The original platform masonry survived until 2004, when the platforms were completely rebuilt.

 Nottingham remodelling scheme

 Between 20 July and 25 August 2013, the services from the station were reduced because of the Nottingham remodelling and resignalling scheme.
-It acted as a terminus for trains from London via East Midlands Parkway and from Derby, with a frequent rail-replacement shuttle bus running to and from Nottingham while the western end of the station and approach lines were remodelled.
+It acted as a terminus for trains from London, via East Midlands Parkway, and from Derby, with a frequent rail-replacement shuttle bus running to and from Nottingham while the western end of the station and approach lines were remodelled.